rchampeimont/transition-stories/A_Trans_Woman_Debunks_Anti-Trans_Rhetoric.md

 ## Why Do Trans People Say That “Trans Women Are Women”?

-I’m a **lesbian**, which means I’m attracted to women—and sometimes to feminine-presenting non-binary people.
-But my attraction isn’t based on sex—it’s based on gender.
+I’m a **lesbian**, which means I’m attracted to women — and sometimes to feminine-presenting non-binary people.
+But my attraction isn’t based on sex — it’s based on gender.

 If **I meet a trans man (who is biologically female), I won’t find him attractive at all**.
 On the other hand, I am attracted to trans women, even though they are not biologically female.
 This shows that, in real life, the word **"woman" makes more sense as trans people use it, rather than in a strict biological sense.** That’s one of the reasons we say "trans women are women."

 If you don’t personally know trans people, you might think they always have an **unusual or androgynou**s appearance.
-But that’s only because the trans people you notice are the ones who look different. **Trans people who fully pass—trans women who look just like cis women — go unnoticed**.
+But that’s only because the trans people you notice are the ones who look different. **Trans people who fully pass — trans women who look just like cis women — go unnoticed**.
 You likely see them every day without realizing they’re trans.

 ## But What About Biology?
 Aren’t Trans Women Still Men Biologically?